Druidblack/jellyfin-icon-metadata/README.md

 #### Shoko

-Modify and add the following CSS to `Dashboard -> General -> Custom CSS code`:
+Modify and add the following CSS to the top of `Dashboard -> General -> Custom CSS code`:

 ```css
 .itemExternalLinks a[href*="http://CHANGE_ME:8113/webui/collection/group"]::before {